roblanf/minion_qc/README.md

 An R script to do some basic QC on data from Oxford Nanopore's MinION sequencer, using the `sequencing_summary.txt` file from Albacore as input.

+## Why?

+Because other tools focus on getting data out of the fastq or fast5 files, which is slow and arduous.
+The benefit of this script is that it works on a single, small, .txt summary file.
+So it's a lot quicker than most other things out there: it takes about a minute to analyse a 4GB flowcell on my laptop.

 ## Quick start